 It might have been expected, therefore, that if the camera had any value in preventing crime this would only be for the parking lots it covered adequately.
 It might also have been expected that crime would be displaced by the camera from these parking lots to the one not given proper surveillance.
 In fact, in the year following the introduction of the camera, incidents of theft and vandalism in the lots were cut in half, from 138 in the year prior to 65 in the year after.
 Incidents declined just as much in parking lot 1, not covered by the cameras, as in the other three lots.
 This diffusion of the benefits of the video surveillance probably resulted from potential offenders being aware that it had been introduced at the university, but not knowing its limitations.
 Many probably decided that it was no longer worth the risk and effort of going to the university parking lots to commit crime.

-Source: Poyner, Barry (1997).
-"Situational Prevention in Two Parking Facilities".
-Situational Crime Prevention: Successful Case Studies, edited by Ronald V. Clarke.
-Monsey, NY: Criminal Justice Press.
+Source: Poyner, Barry.
+1997.
+"Situational Prevention in Two Parking Facilities."
+In Situational Crime Prevention: Successful Case Studies, 2nd edition, edited by Ronald V. Clarke.
+Guilderland (New York): Harrow and Heston.